tslocke/hobocookbook/manual/lifecycles.markdown

 {.ruby}

    In the create step the `:available_to` option was set to a class name, here it is set to a method (a `belongs_to` association) and to be allowed, the acting user must be the same user returned by this method.
-There are a variety ways that `:avilable_to` can be used, which will be discussed in detail later.
+There are a variety ways that `:available_to` can be used, which will be discussed in detail later.

  - a callback (the block).
 This is called after the transition completes.
 Notice that in the block for the `cancel`